Timeline

 2003

-a portrait.
-During my time at the DAE my teachers were well-known Dutch designers such as I. Hans and R. Hutten.
-The latter teacher borrowed the Lathe idea cunningly for his own ambition executed in a form of a carpet, but that is another story typical for that exhilarating time at the Design Academy Eindhoven
+During my time at the DAE my teachers were well-known Dutch designers, some running away with ideas from us students, like the Lathe idea executed in a form of a carpet, but that is another story typical for that exhilarating time at the Design Academy Eindhoven.

 2006